 Skin-to-skin immediately after the birth:

-Skin-to-skin contact improves physiologic stability for both mother and baby in the vulnerable period immediately after birth, increases maternal attachment behaviors, protects against the negative effects of maternal–infant separation, supports optimal infant brain development, and promotes initiation of the first breastfeeding, resulting in increased breastfeeding initiation and duration rates.
+Skin-to-skin contact improves physiologic stability for both mother and baby in the vulnerable period immediately after birth.
+It also increases maternal attachment behaviours, protects against the negative effects of maternal–infant separation, supports optimal infant brain development, and promotes initiation of the first breast feeding resulting in increased breastfeeding initiation and duration rates.

 - Babies are warmer.